niiknow/stathub/README.md

     set $seconds $6;
   }

-  # this is reference to what all we can log
+  # this is reference to what are available
   log_format main_json escape=json '{'
     '"msec": "$msec", ' # request unixtime in seconds with a milliseconds resolution '"connection": "$connection", ' # connection serial number